Repeated measures analysis

 • 30 people took part in an exercise study.

-• Each subject was randomly assigned to one of two diets (“low fat” or “non-low fat”) and to one of three exercise programs (“at rest”, “walking”, “running”).
+• Each subject randomly assigned to one of two diets (“low fat” or “non-low fat”) and to one of three exercise programs (“at rest”, “walking”, “running”).

-• There are \(2\times3 = 6\) experimental treatments, and thus each one is replicated \(30/6=5\) times.
+• \(2\times3 = 6\) experimental treatments, and thus each one replicated \(30/6=5\) times.
+(Two-way ANOVA, so far?)

-• However, each subject had their pulse rate measured at three different times (1, 15 and 30 minutes after starting their exercise), so have repeated measures.
+• However, each subject had pulse rate measured at three different times (1, 15 and 30 minutes after starting their exercise), so have repeated measures.

 Reading the data